-Because a corporation is considered to be a separate, legal entity, separate and apart from its owners, directors, officers, and employees, certain formalities must be observed in order to maintain this Good Standing and thus retain a strong "Corporate Shield".
+Every corporation is considered to be a separate, legal entity, separate and apart from its owners, directors, officers, and employees.
+Therefore there are certain formalities must be observed in order to maintain this Good Standing and thus retain a strong "Corporate Shield".